fbpx

 blue box icon

 The best mesothelioma attorneys work on a contingency basis, which means you won’t have to pay any hiring costs.
-They’re only paid if your claim succeeds.
+They’re paid only if your lawsuit succeeds with either a settlement or a favorable verdict.
+The amount of compensation usually determines how much you pay your attorney.

 blue box icon

 Mesothelioma cases have a statute of limitations (SOL), meaning there is a limit to how long you can wait to file.
-Statutes'deadlines vary based on where you live, where the exposure happened and several other factors.
+Statutes vary based on where you live, where the exposure happened and several other factors.
+Most states have a statute of limitations of 2-4 years, but you should check with an experienced national lawyer for the time limit in the states applicable for your case.

 blue box icon